This article provides an overview of the coding options available for different assessments and how to preload them.

 - Resident Floor code = U3

-- Apartment Building code = U1
+- Apartment Complex code = U1

-- Apartment Complex code = U2
+- Apartment Building code = U2

 - First-Year Seminar Course Section code = U1